douglasramiro/kops-spot-workshop/README.md

     kops update cluster --state=${KOPS_STATE_STORE} --name=${NAME} --yes --admin
     ```

-    ::alert[If your environment previously had a kubeconfig file, you may need to run `kops export kubecfg –name ${NAME}` to store the configuration and change the config. ]
+   > :warning: If your environment previously had a kubeconfig file, you may need to run `kops export kubecfg –name ${NAME}` to store the configuration and change the config. ]

 <br/>